A classification of Mengerian $4$-uniform hypergraphs derived from graphs: Introduction

-In addition, Lemma 5.15 in \cite{NQKR} gives a characterization of all normally torsion-free $t$-spread principal Borel ideals.
-In this direction, in \cite[Theorem 4.6]{MNQ}, the authors showed that the edge ideal of any $\mathbf{t}$-spread $d$-partite hypergraph $K^{\textbf{t}}_{V}$ is normally torsion-free.
-Also, Herzog et. al., in \cite[Corollary 4.6]{HRV}, proved that every transversal polymatroidal ideal is normally torsion-free.
+Furthermore, Herzog et. al., in \cite[Corollary 4.6]{HRV}, proved that every transversal polymatroidal ideal is normally torsion-free.
 In particular, Olteanu \cite{OL} characterized all the lexsegment ideals which are normally torsion-free non-square-free monomial ideals.

 In the following text, we focus on normally torsion-free square-free monomial ideals.
 Indeed, one of the motivations of this work originates from this fact that normally torsion-free square-free monomial ideals are closely related to Mengerian hypergraphs.
 A hypergraph is called \textit{Mengerian} if it satisfies a certain min-max equation, which is known as the Mengerian property in hypergraph theory or has the max-flow min-cut property in integer programming.
-In fact, it is well-known that if $\mathcal{C}$ is a clutter and $I=I(\mathcal{C})$ its edge ideal, then $I$ is normally torsion-free if and only if $I^{k}=I^{(k)}$ for all $k\geq 1$, where $I^{(k)}=\bigcap_{\mathfrak{p}\in \mathrm{Min}(I)}(I^kR_\mathfrak{p}\cap R)$ denotes the $k$-th symbolic power of $I$, if and only if $\mathcal{C}$ is Mengerian, if and only if $\mathcal{C}$ has the max-flow min-cut (MFMC for short) property, see \cite[Theorem 14.3.6]{V1} for more details.
+In fact, it is well-known that if $\mathcal{C}$ is a clutter, i.e. an antichain w.r.t. the partial order induced by inclusion, and $I=I(\mathcal{C})$ its edge ideal, then $I$ is normally torsion-free if and only if $I^{k}=I^{(k)}$ for all $k\geq 1$, where $I^{(k)}=\bigcap_{\mathfrak{p}\in \mathrm{Min}(I)}(I^kR_\mathfrak{p}\cap R)$ denotes the $k$-th symbolic power of $I$, if and only if $\mathcal{C}$ is Mengerian, if and only if $\mathcal{C}$ has the max-flow min-cut (MFMC for short) property, see \cite[Theorem 14.3.6]{V1} for more details.

 So far, there exist two well-known classifications of Mengerian $2$-uniform hypergraphs and $3$-uniform hypergraphs derived from graphs as follows: